7heo/cliient/README.md

 cliient
 =======

 A simple wrapper for ii, in 42 lines of bash.
-Works with only one channel at a time, no multiple buffers, no nothing.
+Works with only one channel at a time, no multiple buffers, no nothing. :q to quit.